 These are usually given to soften your cervix, and then you move to…

-Is given IV.
-It is the same compound your body makes that puts you into labor on its own (just made synthetically).
+Is given via IV.
+It is the same compound your body makes that puts you into labor on its own — the hormone oxytocin (it is just the synthetic version).

 Things you can do to speed up labor: